|

 Eagle flights to young people ages 8-17 several times each summer.

-These flights are part of EAA's 10-year effort to introduce 1,000,000
+These flights were part of EAA's 10-year effort to introduce 1,000,000

 young people to aviation by the 100th anniversary of the Wright